-11. The International Labour Organization presented a report at the International Labour Conference in June 2004 entitled Towards a fair deal for migrant workers in the global economy, which stated that migration issues had been placed "squarely at the top of recommendations for a global policy agenda".
-Related to this, the ILO has drawn up a list of 10 challenges which international migration currently entails.
-These include, among others: a deterioration of human security and increased human displacement; increased exploitation of migrants and lack for respect for basic human rights; manifestation of xenophobic hostility;
+11. The International Labour Organization presented a report at the International Labour Conference in June 2004 entitled Towards a fair deal for migrant workers in the global economy, which stated that migration issues had been placed "squarely at the top of recommendations for a global policy agenda".3 Related to this, the ILO has drawn up a list of 10 challenges4 which international migration currently entails.
+These include, among others: a deterioration of human security and increased human displacement; increased exploitation of migrants and lack for respect for basic human rights; manifestation of xenophobic hostility; increased trafficking in human beings; an exodus of well-educated professionals (brain drain);

-&lt;sup>1 World Migration 2003, Managing Migration.
-Challenges and Responses for People on the Move, International Organization for Migration, p.
+1 World Migration 2003, Managing Migration.
+Challenges and Responses for People on the Move, International Organization for Migration, Geneva 2003, p.
 4.

-&lt;sup>2 Towards a fair deal for migrant workers in the global economy.
+2 Towards a fair deal for migrant workers in the global economy.
 Report VI, International Labour Conference, ninety-second session, International Labour Organization, p.
 76.